 - Istanbul Tour Studio is rated "Excellent" on Tripadvisor.
 Click to read the latest reviews about us.

 - We make you feel at home!
 Our tours give you the feeling that you are walking around Istanbul with local friends.

-- We have team of knowledgeable personnel that are trustworthy, friendly and always on time.
+- We have a team of knowledgeable personnel that are trustworthy, friendly and always on time.

 - We’ll take you to the places where no other tours usually go.

-How much is the private Spiritual Sunday Walking tour per person?
+How much is the private Spiritual Sunday tour per person?

 - Our prices are quoted per person.
-We require minimum two participants to organise this private tour.
+We require minimum two participants to organize this private tour.
 Please contact us if you'd like to book a private tour for one person.
-The prices include English speaking professional guidance and museum entrance fees.
+The prices include English-speaking professional guidance and venue entrance fees.
 We offer dynamic pricing which means as the number of people on your private group increase, our per person prices decrease.